Gotchas

 a = 1.0_dp

-And so it is safe to assign integers to floating point numbers without loosing any accuracy (but one must be careful about integer division, e.g. 1/2 is equal to 0 and not 0.5).
+And so it is safe to assign integers to floating point numbers without losing any accuracy (but one must be careful about integer division, e.g. 1/2 is equal to 0 and not 0.5).

 Table Of Contents